DangerDanny/Test_2020FC/docs/Trial_Set_Up/README.md

 # Product Trials Process

-Trials will now be set-up via Salesforce which will:
+Trials will now be set up via Salesforce, which will:

 - Standardise and simplify the process
 - Provide a permanent, trackable record of all trials
-- Ensure trials are given where there is a business Opportunity
+- Ensure trials are given where there is a business opportunity
-- Enable analysis of importance of trials to the sales process
+- Enable analysis of the importance of trials to the sales process

 ## Request Flow